MuindiStephen/onboarding-customers-api/README.md

 ### Concepts
 * Spring JPA - allows ORM and managing relational data in Java applications
+* Hibernate - Works on top of Spring data JPA.
 * @Entity - The class is a persistent java class
 * @Table
 * @ID - ID is a primary key